AiraCode/postgis-snowflake-intelligence-demo/README.md

 • Interactive Streamlit dashboard with spatial visualizations
 • Production-ready architecture for smart city infrastructure

-Tech Stack: PostgreSQL/PostGIS, Snowflake Openflow, Cortex Intelligence, Streamlit, Folium Use Case: Predictive maintenance for 5,000 street lights in Bengaluru
+Tech Stack: PostgreSQL/PostGIS, Snowflake Openflow, Snowflake Intelligence, Streamlit, Folium Use Case: Predictive maintenance for 5,000 street lights in Bengaluru

 > **DISCLAIMER**: This project uses entirely fictitious data for demonstration and educational purposes.
 All company names, supplier names, contact information, and other data are computer-generated and do not represent real entities.